-- Qualified legal aid legal consultation and representation in criminal investigation offices, courts and public authorities, which is provided by lawyers, irrespective of their type,9 and non-governmental organizations (NGOs hereinafter), except representation in criminal and misdemeanour proceedings; - Primary legal aid basic information about law and assistance for drafting different acts, provided by paralegals and specialised NGOs.
+- Qualified legal aid legal consultation and representation in criminal investigation offices, courts and public authorities, which is provided by lawyers, irrespective of their type,9 and non-governmental organizations (NGOs hereinafter), except representation in criminal and misdemeanour proceedings;10 - Primary legal aid basic information about law and assistance for drafting different acts, provided by paralegals and specialised NGOs.11 means provision of legal information or help with drafting legal acts, but which does not require representation by a lawyer before courts or public authorities.

 The main difference between the two types of legal aid consists in their object: qualified legal aid implies provision of legal services that need the involvement of a lawyer.
 Qualified legal aid also implies or assumes the existence of a conflict that can be solved through courts or public authorities, before which the lawyer can represent the beneficiary.
-Primary legal aid means provision of legal information or help with drafting legal acts, but which does not require representation by a lawyer before courts or public authorities.
+Primary legal aid

-&lt;sup>9 See articles 2 and 29 of the Legal aid law.

-See article 35 of the Legal aid law.

-See articles 2, 15-17 of the Legal aid law.
+9 See articles 2 and 29 of the Legal aid law.
+10 See article 35 of the Legal aid law.
+11 See articles 2, 15-17 of the Legal aid law.